symfony/symfony-docs/book/security.rst

     for most applications, having one main firewall is enough.

 By default, if the submitted credentials are correct, the user will be redirected to the page original page that was requested.
+If the user originally went straight to the login page, he'll be redirected to the homepage.
 This can be highly customized, allowing you to, for example, redirect the user to a specific URL.

 For more details on this and how to customize the form login process in general, see :doc:`/cookbook/security/form_login`.